Bread & Roses 2025/2

 The Belgian health insurance funds during the Second World War

-The operation of the Belgian health insurance funds was thoroughly disrupted by the invasion of the German army on May 10, 1940.
-Not without some difficulty, most of them managed to continue their services during the war.
-However, there was much more at stake: the military government wanted health insurance to be brought into line with the German model, and could count on the cooperation of a number of officials from Belgian circles.
+The German invasion on May 10, 1940, severely disrupted the operation of Belgian health insurance funds.
+Most, however, managed to continue providing services during the war, albeit with some difficulty.
+However, much more was at stake: the military administration wanted health insurance to be aligned with the German model and could count on the cooperation of several Belgian officials.
 Others, however, resisted.
-This book is a chronicle of the battle for Belgian health insurance that was waged by the various parties involved and tells how this led to new impulses and a new direction in December 1944.
+This book chronicles the struggle for Belgian health insurance waged by the various parties involved and describes how this led to new impetus and a new direction in December 1944.

 Karel Van Acker